 Google has released an early version of the Glass Development Kit, opening the doors for leagues of new developers to create software for the company's advanced pair of glasses.
-This is only a sneak peak that's subject to change at any time, but developers can already download it now and start creating apps for Glass right away.
+This is only a sneak peek that's subject to change at any time, but developers can already download it now and start creating apps for Glass right away.
 It's available directly within the Android SDK Manager.

 Developers need to own a pair of Glass in order to test what they produce, as an emulator isn't included.
 This limits who can currently produce software for the platform, but for anyone who can surpass that bar, development amounts to taking an Android app and altering it to work with Glass.